Technologicat/extrafeathers/README.md

 ![Boussinesq demo output](img/boussinesq.png)

-*Note the orientation; gravity has been added to the model, pointing down in the image.
+*Natural convection induced by a hot cylinder kept at fixed temperature.
+We use a fine mesh for y ∈ [0, 0.75], and coarsen toward y = 3.0.
+Note the orientation; gravity has been added to the model, pointing down in the image.
 The [Boussinesq approximation](https://en.wikipedia.org/wiki/Boussinesq_approximation_(buoyancy)) automatically generates the hydrostatic pressure.
 Flow solved using P2P1 (Taylor-Hood) elements, SUPG and LSIC stabilization, and skew-symmetric advection.
 Temperature solved using P2 elements, SUPG stabilization, and skew-symmetric advection.*

 ## Questions & answers